jscastanos/labs2020/1 - Foreach/README.md

 ## Author's Notes
 - Yes, I watch One Piece 😀
-- The original task is to have a Model with 2 string values, but I have 4 (3 strings and 1 boolean).
+- The bonus task is to have a Model with 2 string values, but I have 4 (3 strings and 1 boolean).